KeelyTeh/PortfolioProjects/README.md

 You can view the visualizations here: https://public.tableau.com/app/profile/keely7601/viz/CovidAnalysisThroughSeptember2022/Deaths#1

 ## SQL File
 The SQL file for this project includes queries for the Tableau visualizations discussed below but also includes other analysis within SQL.
-Some examples include select statemments, temp tables, CTEs, views, and more.
+Some examples include select statements, temp tables, CTEs, views, and more.
 Feel free to browse this document to get a better idea of my capabilities in SQL.

 ## Deaths Dashboard
 In this dashboard, there are four charts.
 Here are the corresponding SQL queries and visualizations.